kaycet/twitch-stream-swapper/PRIVACY.md

 ## Overview

-Twitch Stream Rotator ("the Extension") is committed to protecting your privacy.
+Twitch Stream Swapper ("the Extension") is committed to protecting your privacy.
 This privacy policy explains how the Extension handles data.

 ## Data Collection